JonathanWatkins/FileOutputClass/README.md

 FileOutputClass
 ===============

-A simple clas to manage filestreams and filstream output.
+A simple class to manage filestreams and filestream output.